Curator | Writer | Educator

 Her: The Politics of Female Stardom (BFI Southbank): a special study day, devised and taught with Lucy Scholes, held in March 2015.
 Organised as part of the BFI’s Katharine Hepburn season, with support from David Somerset.

-Mapping the Lost Highway: New Perspectives on David Lynch (Tate Modern): an international symposium on David Lynch held at Tate Modern on 31 October 2009, with an accompanying film programme at Tate Modern and the Birkbeck Cinema.
+Mapping the Lost Highway: New Perspectives on David Lynch (Tate Modern): international symposium held at Tate Modern on 31 October 2009, with an accompanying film programme at Tate Modern and the Birkbeck Cinema.
 A specially-commissioned interview with Lynch was shown at the symposium, with further contributions from Parveen Adams, Sarah Churchwell, Stuart Comer, Gregory Crewdson, Simon Critchley, Marko Daniel, Roger Luckhurst, Tom McCarthy, Daria Martin, Chris Rodley, Jamieson Webster, and Louise Wilson.
-Supported by the London Consortium, the London Centre for Arts and Cultural Exchange (LCACE), and the British Association for American Studies (BAAS).
+Supported by the London Consortium, the London Centre for Arts and Cultural Exchange, and the British Association for American Studies (BAAS).

-Crossing the Boundaries: A Conference on Interdisciplinarity and Research (Birkbeck): a postgraduate conference, held at Birkbeck, University of London, on 31 May 2008.
-Organised with Ben Cranfield (with support from Cameron Cartiere, Birkbeck’s Faculty of Lifelong Learning, and Consortium Projects), chaired by Marko Daniel (Tate Modern), and featuring keynote lectures by Tim Boon (Science Museum) and Matthew Gandy (UCL).
+Crossing the Boundaries: A Conference on Interdisciplinarity and Research (Birkbeck): postgraduate conference, held at Birkbeck, University of London, on 31 May 2008.
+Organised with Ben Cranfield, with support from Cameron Cartiere, Birkbeck’s Faculty of Lifelong Learning, and Consortium Projects.
 Full programme here.